genomic-medicine-sweden/nallo/.github/CONTRIBUTING.md

 Since this is not an nf-core pipeline, the nf-core template is not automatically updated in the `TEMPLATE` branch.
 Follow these step to update the template:

 1. Update the `TEMPLATE` branch by running `nf-core pipelines sync`.
-Fix any merge conflicts and open a PR to then merge the changes.
+Fix any merge conflicts.
-1. Open a PR to merge the `TEMPLATE` branch into `dev` to update the template files in the main codebase.
+2. Open a PR to merge the `TEMPLATE` branch into `dev` to update the template files in the main codebase.

 ### Developer setup